QUILT FABRIC - PRE-WASH OR NOT TO PRE-WASH, THAT IS THE QUESTION!

 Press the fabric flat immediately,

-To prewash fabric for quilting is a personal choose.
+Prewashing fabric for quilting is a personal choice.
 You alone make the decision.

 Did you enjoy this project?
 Please share it with your friends using the sharing buttons.